These are the Best TED Talks to Listen to While Driving

 Iyer is an Indian travel writer whose favorite place to go is nowhere – nowhere meaning sitting still and thinking.
 No phone, TV or anything, just sitting still and reflecting.

 In a world where everyone is on the go and always connected, peace and stillness are luxuries.
-If you don’t take time to sit and reflect, then you won’t have anything meaningful to share besides the usual rat race you’re experiencing.
+If you don’t take the time to sit and reflect, then you won’t have anything meaningful to share besides the usual rat race you’re experiencing.

 Commuting to work